What does the Bible say about racism?

 The first thing we need to agree upon when talking talking about this topic is that there is really only one race—the human race.
-For example, Caucasians, Africans, Asians, Indians, Arabs, and Jews are not different races; they are different ethnicities within the one human race.
-Other than minor variations, all human beings have the same basic physical traits, and every person is made in the image and likeness of God Himself (Genesis 1:26-27).
+For example, Caucasians, Africans, Asians, Indians, Arabs, and Jews are not truly different races; they are different ethnicities within the one human race.
+Other than minor variations or body differences, all human beings have the same basic physical traits, and every person is made in the image and likeness of God Himself (Genesis 1:26-27).

 How cool is that?
 We get to have similar characteristics as God, such as creativity and having a spirit.
 And He loved the world so much that He sent Jesus to lay down His life for us.
-When John 3:16 refers to the "world," it is talking about the entire human race—all ethnic groups, religions, subcultures, and social cliques included.
+When John 3:16 refers to the "world," it's referring to the entire human race—all ethnic groups, religions, subcultures, and social cliques included.

 Racism is nothing new.

-Sadly, racism has been a plague on humanity for thousands of years.
+Sadly, racism has been a plague on humanity since there different people groups.
 In the first half of the Bible, the Old Testament, God divided humanity into two groups: Jews and Gentiles.
 The Jews were a group of people descendent from Jacob.
 A Gentile was, well, everyone else.
 God intended for the Jews to lovingly minister to the Gentiles in a way that honored and glorified Him.
 Instead, the Jewish people mostly became prideful of the status God had given them and ended up hating the Gentiles.
-Thankfully, Jesus Christ put an end to this, breaking down the dividing wall of hatred between the two people groups (Ephesians 2:14).
+Thankfully, Jesus Christ put an end to this, breaking down the dividing wall of hatred between Jews and Gentiles (Ephesians 2:14).

 Jesus died for everyone.